Snuggels77/Birthday-Wisher/README.md

 # Birthday-Wisher
-Send automated mails to Birthday
+Send automated mails to your friends birthday.